By clicking “Check Writers’ Offers”, you agree to our terms of service and privacy policy. We’ll occasionally send you promo and account related email

 5 min read

-Thus, to resolve this problem, one will use sources such as, official and non-official evidence and records submitted by Scottish experts and witnesses.
-This will include the opinions of members of the committee such as Mary Cohen, former chairwoman of the Glasgow Union of Girls’ Clubs and member of the National Vigilance Association of Scotland.
+To address the aforementioned challenges, this dissertation will incorporate both official and unofficial evidence submitted by Scottish experts and witnesses.
+This will include insights from committee members such as Mary Cohen, the former chairwoman of the Glasgow Union of Girls’ Clubs and a member of the National Vigilance Association of Scotland.

 Browse our vast selection of original essay samples, each expertly formatted and styled